 Why should you not buy Philips A6606 Open-Ear Bone Conduction Bluetooth Headphones?

-These headphones do not have an MP3 player, so if you dive more than 6 feet deep, Bluetooth is going to be rubbish.
-However, for normal swimming, these headphones are less than any headphones with an MP3 player.
+These headphones do not have an MP3 player, so if you dive more than 6 feet deep, Bluetooth will be rubbish.
+However, these headphones are less for normal swimming than those with an MP3 player.

 As I said earlier, they are heavy, so it’s now up to you, what you wish for more, an ideal battery backup or less weight with less battery timing.